eslint/markdown/docs/rules/no-missing-alt-text.md

 This rule warns when it finds images that either don't have alternative text or have only whitespace as alternative text.

+The rule does not warn when:
+- An HTML image has an empty alt attribute (`alt=""`)
+- An HTML image has the `aria-hidden="true"` attribute

 Examples of incorrect code:

 ```markdown